Back to species list

 Introduction

-A small passerine bird in the flycatcher family Muscicapidae.
-The species breeds in northeastern India, central and southern China, and northern Burma and Thailand, migrating to southern India and Sri Lanka for the winter.
-It forages for insects below the forest canopy, typically close to the forest floor.
-No formal conservation status is mentioned.
+A small passerine in the flycatcher family Muscicapidae.
+It breeds in north eastern India, central and Southern China, and northern Burma and Thailand, migrating to southern India and Sri Lanka.
+It forages for insects below the forest canopy, often close to the forest floor.

 Description

-A small flycatcher measuring 13-14 cm in length and weighing 10-14 g.
-The upperparts are olive brown with darker feather shafts.
-The upper tail coverts and edges of the flight feathers are brighter rufous, with rufous also present on the outer webs of the tail feathers.
-The lores are pale and the eye ring is conspicuous.
-The chin and throat are white, while the breast and body sides are pale brown.
-The center of the body from the breast to the vent is buffy white.
-Submoustachial stripes are faint but define the boundary of the pale chin.
-The legs and lower mandible are pale flesh colored.
+Length is 13–14 cm and weight is 10-14 g.
+Upper parts are olive brown with darker feather shafts.
+Upper tail coverts and flight feather edges are brighter rufous; tail feathers have rufous on outer webs.
+Lores are pale with a conspicuous eye ring.
+Chin and throat are white, breast and sides are pale brown, and the middle of the body to the vent is buffy white.
+Submoustachial stripes are faint.
+Legs and lower mandible are pale flesh coloured.

 Identification